 The following graph and table compares the cumulative shareholder return on our Common Stock with the return on the CRSP Total Return Index for The NASDAQ Stock Market (US Companies) and the CRSP Total Return Index for the NASDAQ Retail Trade.
-The graph and the table below assume that \$100 was invested on February 2, 2013 in each of our Common Stock, the CRSP Total Return Index for The NASDAQ Stock Market (US Companies) and the CRSP Total Return Index for The NASDAQ Stock Market (US Companies) and the CRSP Total Return Index for The NASDAQ Stock Market (US Companies) and the CRSP Total Return Index for The NASDAQ Retail Trade.
+The graph and the table below assume that \$100 was invested on February 2, 2013 in each of our Common Stock, the CRSP Total Return Index for The NASDAQ Stock Market (US Companies) and the CRSP Total Return Index for the NASDAQ Retail Trade.